 Life and Career

 David S. Reynolds was born in Providence, Rhode Island and grew up in nearby West Barrington.
+His father, Paul R. Reynolds, sold life insurance.
+His mother, Adelaide K. Reynolds, was an artist who designed greeting cards and taught art classes at home and, briefly, at the Rhode Island School of Design.
 During much of his childhood, the family home was the Nayatt Point Lighthouse on Narragansett Bay.
-Reynolds attended the Providence Country Day School, where he later taught for a year after his graduation from college.
+David Reynolds attended the Providence Country Day School, where he later taught for a year after his graduation from college.
 He received the B.A. magna cum laude from Amherst College and the Ph.D. from the University of California, Berkeley.
 He has taught American literature and American Studies at Northwestern University, Barnard College, New York University, Rutgers University, Baruch College, the Sorbonne-Paris III, and, currently, at the Graduate Center of the City University of New York, where he is a Distinguished Professor.
 He is a member of the Graduate Center’s programs in English, History, Comparative Literature, and Biography and Memoir.

 Reynolds is the author or editor of sixteen books.
 He is the winner of the Bancroft Prize, the Lincoln Prize, the Christian Gauss Award, the Abraham Lincoln Institute Book Award, the Ambassador Book Award, the Gustavus Myers Outstanding Book Award, John Hope Franklin Prize (Honorable Mention), and finalist for the National Book Critics Circle Award.
-He has been interviewed on PBS, NPR’s “Morning Edition,” “Fresh Air,” “Weekend Edition,” “The Diane Rehm Show,” ABC’s “The John Batchelor Show,” C-SPAN’s “After Words,” Brian Lamb’s “Book Notes,” “Book TV,” “The Takeaway,” and “The Leonard Lopate Show.”
-He is a regular contributor to The New York Times Book Review, The New York Review of Books, and The Wall Street Journal.
+He has been interviewed on PBS, NPR’s “Morning Edition,” “Fresh Air,” “Weekend Edition,” “The Diane Re hm Show,” ABC’s “The John Batchelor Show,” C-SPAN’s “After Words,” Brian Lamb’s “Book Notes,” “Book TV,” “The Takeaway,” and “The Leonard Lopate Show.”
+He is a regular contributor to The New York Review of Books, The New York Times Book Review, and The Wall Street Journal.
 He is included in Who’s Who in America, Who’s Who in the World, and Who’s Who in American Education.
 His articles have appeared in The Atlantic, The New York Times, The Washington Post, and Huffington Post.

 A critic, historian, and biographer, Reynolds explores the cross-fertilization between culture, biography, society, and politics.